EcstaticCrusade/production-docs/producer/sunday-morning-todo.md

 ### Video Room

+1) Restart producer computer

 1) Format SD Cards
     - The Format Drives macro isn't working (as of 7/16/2023)
     - Format the SD Card as Mac OS Extended

 1) Open Planning Center Services Live webpage

-1) Confirm Unity app is running
+1) Open Unity app

-1) Confirm PVP is running
-    - Ensure the Audio channel is running
-    - Ensure the In House channel is running
-    - Ensure the Lobby channel is running
+1) Open PVP and start Audio, In House, and In House Copy playlists
+    - Ensure all Next Cues to Next prior to starting

 1) Test Host MC macro and listen to video